heamabc/Machine-Learning-on-Futures/README.txt

   Date
   Option Code: each commodity futures has its own Option Code Spot Price
-  Close Price: rolling major contracts
+  Close Price: rolling month-to-month contracts
-  Open Price: rolling major contracts
+  Open Price: rolling month-to-month contracts Inventory
-  Inventory
   Warehouse Receipt
 data are all available in raw. data is retrieved from 2007 to 2019.
 All data are retrieved from Wind.